raduking/morphix/README.md

 ### Getting Started

+You will need at least Java 21 installed.
 For the latest development release, you need to get the [develop](https://github.com/raduking/morphix/tree/develop) branch and build it yourself:

 ```